Linaro/lava/doc/v2/authorization.rst

    per-object settings to so some users might see a change in behavior (i.e. not being able to view a test job where previously they could)

+Examples
+********

+For the sake of simplicity, let's say we have 'device-type1', 'device1' (of device-type1), and groups 'group1' and 'group2'.

+1) no per-object permissions set on device-type1 nor device1: All authenticated as well as anonymous users are able to access device-type1, device1 page and all test jobs view pages (i.e. /scheduler/device_type/qemu etc.) as well as plain logs etc. All authenticated users are able to submit jobs to device1.
+No anonymous users can submit jobs (ever).

+2) device1 has a per-object permission 'Can submit to device' set to group1:
+   Now only users from group1 are able to submit jobs to device1.
+   All authenticated and anonymous users are still able to **view** device1 and all jobs running on it since there's no restriction for **view** permission.

+3) group1 has a per-object permission **view** for device-type1 and device1 has
+   no per-object permissions set: only users from group1 can **view** the device-type1, device1 and all associated test jobs.
+No-one else.

+4) group1 has a per-object permission **view** for device-type1 and group2 has
+   a per-object permission **view** for device1: users from group1 are not able to **view** device1 (nor any testjobs running on it) but they will be able to access device-type1 details page.
+   Users from group1 will be able to **view** other devices (if any) of the device-type1, but only if those devices have no **view** permissions set for them (or they belong to some other groups that are included in those permissions). users from group2 will be able to **view** the device1 and all the test jobs running on it but will not be able to access the device-type1 detail page.

 Visibility decision trees
 *************************